Rodemfr/MicronetToNMEA/README.md

 ## User manual

-If you want more details on how to set-up and configure MicronetToNMEA, there is now a [User Manual](https://github.com/Rodemfr/MicronetToNMEA/blob/master/doc/user_manual/user_manual.pdf) underwork in the doc directory.
+If you want more details on how to set-up and configure MicronetToNMEA, there is now a [User Manual](https://github.com/Rodemfr/MicronetToNMEA/blob/master/doc/user_manual/user_manual.pdf) in the doc directory.